ksalzke/open-url-from-note-omnifocus-plugin/README.md

 # Functions

-This plugin contains a number of functions within the `openURLlib` library.
+This plug-in contains a number of functions within the `openURLlib` library.

 ## `loadSyncedPrefs () : SyncedPref`

-Returns the [SyncedPref](https://github.com/ksalzke/synced-preferences-for-omnifocus) object for this plugin.
+Returns the [SyncedPref](https://github.com/ksalzke/synced-preferences-for-omnifocus) object for this plug-in.

-If the user does not have the plugin installed correctly, they are alerted.
+If the user does not have the plug-in installed correctly, they are alerted.

 ## `getOmniFocusOpenPref () : string`